turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 ... but even after I did all above I ran into *another* issue.

 My CloudFront distribition url, `d7v7skc7xxa1j.cloudfront.net`, still returned `missing authentication token` when I hit `http://d7v7skc7xxa1j.cloudfront.net` (which did properly redirect to `https`).
 Going to `http://d7v7skc7xxa1j.cloudfront.net/a` did properly redirect to `https://turtlemonvh.github.io/a`.
-I thought this may be because of how API Gateway handles the `stage` portion of its urls, or it may be because I didn't set `Default Root Object`, but when I looked more into the documentation, this didn't line up.
+I thought this may be because of how API Gateway handles the `stage` portion of its urls, or because I didn't set `Default Root Object` in my CloudFront configuration, but when I looked more into the documentation, neither of these theories panned out.

-Here are the redirect chains for `curl -LI http://blog.vhtech.net/a`.
+Here are the redirect chains I was seeing for `curl -LI http://blog.vhtech.net/a`.

 ```
 HTTP/1.1 301 Moved Permanently